VissionNZ/flack/README.md

 ## The Stack
 I use a number of open-sourced packages that I've found work well together, and appeal to my style of coding.

+### Built-in
+Some things I've provided as more a boilerplate for typical tasks that Flutter doesn't necessarily provide an opinionated way of doing, such as:
+- Themeing system
+- Color scheme system
+- Font themeing
+- In-app messaging with snack messages and persistent top message bars
+- Routes for displaying modal bottom sheets and general pop-up modals

 ### Flutter
 If you're here, you probably want to build apps using it.